samib6/cassandra-assignment/README.md

     3. The server should connect to a keyspace name provided in its constructor.
     4. `MyDBClient.java` should extend `Client.java` and `MyDBSingleServer.java` should extend `SingleServer.java` as indicated.
     5. The classes `Client.java` and `SingleServer.java` can not be modified.
 As a consequence, the final method `Client.send` can also not be modified.
-    6. The method `Client.callbackSend` is the key method you need to override and it should, as documented, invoke the callback upon (and only upon) completing the execution of the request it previously sent to the server.
+    6. The method `Client.callbackSend` is ~~the~~ a key method you need to override and it should, as documented, invoke the callback upon (and only upon) completing the execution of the request it previously sent to the server.

 Note that the simple `Client.send` is non-blocking and is the only way to send requests to the server, and `Client.handleResponse` is the only place it receives responses.
 So if you call the supplied callback immediately after sending the request in callbackSend, that would be incorrect.
 You need to implement logic to match a received response with the corresponding previously sent request.
 For example, you could include a unique request identifier in each request and its corresponding response in order to match the two.